kwdunaway/WGBS_Tools/README.md

 <a name="gbcompliance.pl">(10) gbcompliance.pl</a>
 ------------

-Handles certain genome browser errors, allowing replacement of the header and gets rid of positions past the reference chromosomes.
+Trims bed files to make it genome browser compatible, allowing replacement of the header and gets rid of positions past the reference chromosomes.

 ####Usage :